+I am Commodore Reginald Smythe of the Royal Navy.
+Before commencing today’s briefing, I would like to welcome our guest, a Major General from the British Army.
+For reasons of security, he must remain nameless.
+Although he will officially remain an observer on this mission, MI6 has asked me to clarify that, and I quote, “he should be extended every courtesy”.

-If the British Empire is to retain its strategic position in North Africa the sea lanes must be secured.
-They cannot be secured unless the Italian fleet is neutralized.
-The Regia Marina is a very large fleet and possesses a number of very formidable units.
-It has not been used aggressively; but even as a passive threat it must be countered.
+I shall get to the point: If the British Empire is to retain its strategic position in North Africa, the sea lanes must be secured.
+They cannot be secured unless the Italian fleet is neutralised.
+The Regia Marina is, of course, a very large fleet, possessing a number of very formidable vessels..
+It has not been used aggressively; but even as a passive threat, it must be countered.

 A very radical plan has been put forward to attack the Italian fleet by air while it is at anchor in Taranto.
-The Italians regard Taranto as a secure anchorage.
-We are going to show them otherwise.
-Your goal is to locate the Italian battleships in the harbor and sink them.
-Italian defenses are very formidable.
-More than one wave of attacks may be required; resupply will be available on the aircraft carrier Illustrious for both torpedo bombers and their fighter escorts.
-This sort of attack has never been attempted before and you are about to make naval history!
+The Italians regard Taranto as a secure anchorage; we shall demonstrate otherwise.

+This mission’s goal is to locate the Italian battleships in the harbour and sink them.
+Perhaps I need not mention that the Italian defences are very formidable, so it is likely that more than one wave of attacks will be required.
+Resupply will be available on the aircraft carrier Illustrious for the Fairey Swordfish torpedo bombers as well as their Hawker Hurricane fighter escorts.

-Good luck!
+Gentlemen, this sort of attack has never been attempted before; we are about to make naval -- and perhaps military -- history!

+Good luck, one and all!